This is ‘SportsCenter’ for Gen Z: A two-year-old upstart named Wave

 The distributed media network

 This model, known as a distributed media network, isn’t based on cable or TV but a variety of social platforms.
 Overtime and Bleacher Report’s House of Highlights have built similarly strong audiences this way, focusing on high school athletes and basketball fans, respectively.
 Wave, which might be more akin to NowThisNews for sports, takes things a few steps further, establishing channels for almost any athletic interest and then just flooding the zone with content.
 Its view count went from one billion in March to more than two billion by the end of summer.
-Brand partners so far include Gatorade, Taco Bell, MillerCoors, Snickers, Hulu, McDonald’s, and Body Armor.
+Brand partners so far include Budweiser, Universal Music, Hulu, SiriusXM, and Body Armor.
 Wave has content deals with Major League Baseball, MLB Players Association, FIBA, and more.
 In April, the company hired former BuzzFeed chief revenue officer Andy Wiedlin to be its chief business officer.

 Sutaria says the company’s business right now is primarily built on a traditional advertising model.
 “We’re a profitable business at this point, and that’s because we do enough viewership that we have the ability to monetize, whether it’s through the platforms programmatically or directly with classic sports advertisers,” says Sutaria.